-The Rt Revd and Rt Hon Baron Williams of Oystermouth Inaugural Lecture
+The Rt Revd and Rt Hon Baron Williams of Oystermouth Public Lecture

 ‘The neighbourhood is my neighbour’: Christian love and ecological perspective.
 Further thoughts in the wake of Laudato si'